lightcastercoldheart/apollo/README.md

 	All data gathered is arranged in an easy to absorb manner.
 One of the goals of Apollo is to present gathered data to its users in its most simple form - allowing users to easily understand and learn a topic.

 	Data Gathering:
-	Data will be gathered from reputable online journals/archives
+	Data will be gathered from reputable art history databases online

+	Popular examples:

+		Proquest Design and Applied Arts Index (DAAI)

+		Stylesight (WGSN)

+	Data Captured by User: (Potential Feature Idea)

+		Users can also choose to use the notes they took during class and convert it into data through capturing their notes with the camera.
+Apollo translates the image into data and cross-checks the translated information to stored information on the database, revealing consistencies/inconsistencies and generating an interactive guide based off of it.

 	Technical: